-As a medical device consultant, with 20 years of industry experience, I felt that there was a need for a consultancy focused on providing quality services to the industry within the following areas: Audit, Training and PRRC.
+After 20 years in the medical device industry, I felt that there was a need for a consultancy focused on providing quality services to the industry within the following areas: Audit, Consulting and PRRC.

 I have worked with auditing throughout my entire career in medical devices, performing first, second and third party audits globally.
 Throughout all the years, I have seen that audits pose a challenge to the industry, but also provides a huge benefit when done correctly.